 Other income and expenses consist primarily of income from sales of used packaging materials and expenses relating to charitable donations.
 For the year ended December 31, 2007, our other income amounted to RMB300.0 thousand.
-For the years ended December 31, 2008 and 2009 and the six months ended June 30, 2010, we had net other expenses of RMB490.1 thousand, RMB1.3 million (US\$0.2 million) and RMB5.2 million (US\$0.8 million), respectively.
+For the years ended December 31, 2008 and 2009, we had net other expenses of RMB490.1 thousand and RMB1.3 million (US\$0.2 million), respectively.

-Change in Fair Value of Embedded Derivatives
+Change in Fair Value of Derivatives